Cleaning and Prevention

 Flossing - Of all the problems we see on a daily basis, flossing (or the lack of it) is the biggest problem we see with our patients.
 It is imperative that you floss at least once daily.
 There are many different types of floss on the market, and we recommend that you find one that is comfortable to you and stick with it.
 If you cannot floss daily, we suggest that you do it 4 times per week at a minimum.

-Cleaning in this manner helps clean “dark triangles” between the teeth as well as your best prevention against Periodontal disease.
+Cleaning in this manner helps clean 'dark triangles' between the teeth as well as your best prevention against Periodontal disease.
 Be sure to floss around all the teeth you want to keep.